FURNESS AMATEUR RADIO SOCIETY

 We offer a warm welcome to the website of Furness Amateur Radio Society (FARS) and thanks for stopping by.
 We are a small but active bunch of amateurs and listeners who predominantly live on the Furness peninsula of Cumbria, in Northern England.

 We also have members elsewhere in this country who wish to maintain involvement with the club.
 We are an affiliated club to the RSGB and a member of Northern Amateur Radio Societies Association.
-During June 2015 Furness Amateur Radio Society ran two rather special events...
-GB8CMC celebrating 800 years since the Magna Carta.
-And GB125SL celebrating 125 years since the birth of Stan Laurel.
+2018 celebrates 105 years since the formation of the Barrow in Furness Wireless Association - the forefather for the modern day Furness Amateur Radio Society, one of the oldest radio clubs in the UK.

 If you are holidaying, working or just visiting the Furness area and wish to meet some local amateurs, then you will be assured of a friendly informal welcome.
 Details of our meetings can be found here